tartley/tartley.github.io/posts/new-laptop-time.md

 ### Framework

 The Framework was massively tempting.
-It brings an entirely unpresedented
+It brings an entirely unprecedented
 - some might hopefully say *revolutionary* - focus on user-repair and upgradability.
 Rather than soldering and gluing the whole thing together, all the Framework's components, up to and including the motherboard and